Ryan Thomas is a university student who enjoys cooking recipes from a wide variety of culinary traditions.

 - Miscellaneous quantity butter

 - Butter a 9-inch springform pan, and then dust it with bread crumbs.

 - Peel and cut up apples.
-Add them into the pan, and sprinkle and toss with cinnamon.
+Add them to the pan, and sprinkle and toss with cinnamon.

 - With an electric mixer or wire whisk, combine together the eggs, sugar, and flour.
 The mixture should be pale yellow, with ribbons forming when one lifts the blades of the whisk or beater from the batter.